 Now that you’ve strengthened your diaphragmatic breathing, it’s time for the Yoga Complete Breath.
 (You have been practicing diaphragmatic breathing, right???)
 The belly breathing exercise is the beginning.
-Now we’ll add in the rest of the lung capacity.[notice]If your lungs have been compromised through injury or illness, please consult your physician before beginning any focused breath work.[/notice]
+Now we’ll add in the rest of the lung capacity.[su_notice]If your lungs have been compromised through injury or illness, please consult your physician before beginning any focused breath work.[/su_notice]

 The three parts of a complete breath

 There are three parts of a Yoga Complete Breath.
 Unless you specifically develop all three aspects in the correct order, you are most likely over-emphasizing one of the aspects to the detriment of optimal breathing mechanics.

 First is low breathing, which was covered in diaphragmatic breathing.

 The second aspect is middle breathing.
 This involves widening and slightly lifting the rib cage to fill the middle of the lungs.
 This part of the breathing cycle uses the internal intercostal muscles, the ones between the ribs.

 The third portion is high breathing.
 The ribs, collarbones and shoulder blades are raised.
 This involves the use of neck and shoulder muscles: the SCM (sternocleidomastoid), the scalenes and the upper trapezius.